rcmaniac25/stethoscope/Docs/Tasks.md

 - Iteration through stats (ex. find ID = "steve") and then display results and possibly indicate where things deviated (such as the above "fun=d" example) and other IDs where the same thing happened

 What needs to get done.
 Should make some of them tickets... (some of these may be trains-of-thought)
+- "PoC proper" (see details above and from log #102.2)
+	- NeverEndingLiveListObservable + method to switch between it and LiveListObservable before subscription (AsInfinite/AsFinite)
+	- Unit tests for changes
+		- Collections classes
-- Process bigger logs
+		- ConcatStream
+		- LiveListObservables + extensions
+	- Initial Qbservable implementation
+	- Initial log analysis
+	- DB research?
-	- May have to rewrite IPrinter or change names of PrinterFactory so IOPrinter doesn't "wait" for a specific thread's stream to finish before (starting to) printing the next thread
+- To handle larger logs: May have to rewrite IPrinter or change names of PrinterFactory so IOPrinter doesn't "wait" for a specific thread's stream to finish before (starting to) printing the next thread
 - Determine program arguments and the config file usage (are they redundent?
 Complementary?
 Can I setup everything with program arguments?)
 - Add logging (ironic... a log handling system, writing it's own logs).
 Will be useful when trying to figure out what went wrong with accesing remote logs and doing more advanced work.
 - Ensure this works under Mono (as the port to C++ is still a while away, and "this WILL be ported" opinion is always subject to change, though it's currently "it WILL happen")
+- Support remote logs
 - Proper IQbservable support in RegistryStorage (and maybe additional storage options)
-- Support remote logs
 - Look into the status of System.IO.Pipelines to see if more progress has been made (would also need to upgrade to at least .Net Core 2.1 and the .Net Framework equiv.
 Maybe https://github.com/mgravell/Pipelines.Sockets.Unofficial if nothing new)
 - (large) With larger logs, start to flesh out LogRegistry... maybe allow LINQ usage so components of logs can be searched through.
     - [Done?]
 Needs to support multiple sources (so there may be logs from same time but different log files), and how to query through that